 What are Instagram Web Profiles?

-Instagram introduced web profiles this week.
-Previously, you could only see Instagram photos through the app (on mobile devices) or third-party websites.
-Now, Instagram is rolling out web profiles on their own website.
-They look similar to a Facebook profile.
-The same information available on an Instagram user’s account – name, username, description, and photos – will be available on the internet for all to see.
+Instagram introduced web profiles in the fall of 2012.
+Before that, you could only see Instagram photos through the app (on mobile devices) or third-party websites.
+The same information found on an Instagram user’s account – name, username, description, and photos – is available on the internet for all to see.

-Anyone on the internet can view public Web Profiles
+Anyone on the internet can view public Instagram web profiles

-By default, an Instagram account is public.
+You don’t need to have an Instagram account to view the Instagram web site.
+And by default, an Instagram account is public.
 So any public Instagram account will be fully visible on the Internet.
-A random visitor could see your child’s profile if:
+A random visitor could see your child’s Instagram profile if:

 - They know your child’s username (such as jeanbeannh) and type it into the website like this: instagram.com/jeanbeannh.